AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The canonical identifier for ADHA FHIR publication and conformance resources **SHOULD** be resolvable URLs.
 The publication location for ADHA artefacts **MAY** be different and resolve by redirection.
 Resolution **SHOULD** behave as defined in the FHIR standard.

 The expected behaviour of resolution of canonical identifiers is summarised below:
-- An unversioned canonical identifier **SHALL** resolve to the latest FHIR version and the latest published version of that resource with exception of an ImplementationGuide resource
+- An non-versioned canonical identifier **SHALL** resolve to the latest FHIR version and the latest published version of that resource with exception of an ImplementationGuide resource
 - The canonical identifier of an ImplementationGuide resource, e.g. `http://ns.electronichealth.net.au/fhir/ImplementationGuide/au.digitalhealth.r4`, **SHALL** resolve to the Home page of the latest version of that publication
 - The versioned canonical identifier of an ImplementationGuide resource, e.g. `http://ns.electronichealth.net.au/fhir/ImplementationGuide/au.digitalhealth.r4/1.0.0`, **SHALL** resolve to the Home page of the specified version of that publication
 - The publication location **SHOULD** be a FHIR server hosting resources so that the publication URL acts like a [Service Base URL](http://hl7.org/fhir/http.html#general) such that a GET of [publication-url]/[resource-type]/[id] returns a FHIR resource